apache/sling-site/src/main/jbake/content/documentation/bundles/scripting.md

 ## Script resolution order

-The [same rules as for servlets][6] are being followed but in addition keep in mind that bundled scripts are prefered over resource scripts.
+The [same rules as for servlets][6] are being followed but in addition keep in mind that bundled scripts (as well as servlets) are prefered over resource scripts.

 ### Example for resource script